theAkito/webmon/README.md

 - Tap a website entry to quickly refresh that particular one.
 - Ability to notify only on Server issue.
 If enabled, does not notify, if the app has no internet connection.
 - Import & Export of Website entry list backups.
+- Check connectivity of common address records (A, AAAA) from a domain.

 ## Screen Shot